alberanid/arduino-web-weather/README.md

 Software
 --------

-Just copy the web\_weather directory into your ~/sketchbook directory.
+Just copy the __web\_weather__ directory into your ~/sketchbook directory.
 Most of it is commented, if you can understand my English.

 Multimedia
 ----------

-In the media directory, you'll find some picture that may help you building the project.
+In the media directory there are some pictures that may help you build the project.

 How it works
 ============

  - copy the web\_weather directory into your ~/sketchbook directory
- - it needs these libraries: RTClib ( https://github.com/alberanid/RTClib ) and DHT22 ( https://github.com/alberanid/Arduino-DHT22 )
+ - it needs these libraries: *RTClib* ( https://github.com/alberanid/RTClib ) and *DHT22* ( https://github.com/alberanid/Arduino-DHT22 )
  - put a microSD card in the slot of the Ethernet Shield.
- - modify the web\_weather.ino file accordingly to your needs.
+ - modify the __web\_weather.ino__ file accordingly to your needs.
  - upload the program to your Arduino UNO board.
  - connect the ethernet cable to your router or switch.
  - fetch the data with something like: wget http://192.168.0.42/ -O humidity-temp.csv